-Behaviours (sometimes called competencies or standards) focus on how an employee should approach the work and duties that their role requires.
-How an employee carries out their work can be as important as the end result and a review of this should form part of any appraisal conversation.
+Behaviours (sometimes called competencies or standards) focus on how a team member should approach the work and duties that their role requires.
+How they carry out their work can be as important as the end result and a review of this should form part of any appraisal conversation.